 Is a mortgage just out of your reach?
-Many people in this position choose shared ownership.
-This represents a more affordable solution, where you part-buy and part-rent a property, which can lead to full home ownership in the future.
+Many people in this position choose Shared Ownership.

 If you would like to learn more about Shared Ownership, please read our FAQ guide below.

 You buy an initial share, which can range of 25–75% (dependent on the scheme), in one of Sage's new homes using a mortgage from a bank or building society, and pay a subsidised rent on the remaining share.
 The combined mortgage and rent is normally less than you would expect to pay if you bought a similar property outright.

 After a year, you can increase your share of the property through ‘staircasing’.
 In most cases, you can eventually own your home outright.